 If you choose no-spend month on food, that means no grocery shopping.
 You will have to use whatever you have in your pantry to make something for meals.

 This is an excellent way to clean up your pantry to be ready for stocking next month.

 There you have it!
 These are just some of the many ways you can save money in a month.

 When you do all the tips above, you will be able to save $1000 in one month.
-If you want to save more, you can look into negotiating your cable and internet rates, cell phone plans, ditch your gym membership and look for cheaper alternatives.
+If you want to save more, you can look into canceling a subscription, negotiating your cable and internet rates, cell phone plans, ditching your gym membership and looking for cheaper alternatives.
 You can also look into re-evaluating your car insurance and compare it with other insurance companies.